 The key is making your repurposed content valuable and easy to digest.
 Hopefully, these five tips will help get you started.
 However, these are simple and practical pointers.
 In-depth customization of your repurposed content will serve you much better in the long run.

-If you have any questions, drop your queries in the comments section below.
+If you have any questions, drop us a line.
 We will be happy to keep the conversation moving forward.